kevinahn7/beat-maker/README.md

 #### Epicodus Intro to Programming: Group Project, 06/18/18 - 6/21/2018

-#### By Kevin Ahn, Kyle Parsons, Devin Mounts, David Ngo, and Annie Shin
+#### By Kevin Ahn, Kyle Parsons, Devin Mounts, David Ngo and Annie Shin

-## A super sweet beatmaker that will take you from zero to skrillex in a matter of minutes.
+## A web app to make, play and save beats locally using audio files of different instruments.

 ### Specs
 | Spec | Input | Output |